Important: This documentation covers Yarn 1 (Classic).

 var pixels = new Uint32Array(8);

-// Set first three pixel pixels to red, green and blue
+// Set first three pixels to red, green and blue

 // Render pixels to the Neopixel strip